Auditing changes

 A common challenge in many business management applications is avoiding unwanted changes in data.
 It could be anything from an incorrect customer telephone number to an incorrect posting to the general ledger.
-This topic describes the capabilities for finding out what changed, who changed it, and when the change was made.
+This article describes the capabilities for finding out what changed, who changed it, and when the change was made.

 About the Change Log